DreamOfTheRedChamber/think-bigger/README.md

   * I like XXX products here and I like work-life balance here.
 Being part of a team to build widely known products like XXX and XXX is really rewarding and challenging for me.

 ##### What is your plan in the next five years <a id="what-is-your-career-plan-in-next-five-years"></a>
-* **key point**: long-term career and clear goals )
+* **key point**: clear goals, self-improvement, Combine your development with company's development.
-  * I am especially interested in distributed systems.
-I want to be a technical leader in my team.
+  * Team perspective: Currently within my team I am the implementor, basically carrying out the directives of someone else.
+In five years, I hope I could be the major contributor and initiator of the team who comes up with ideas and take most responsibilities.
+  * Personal perspective: Learn more about XXX technology.

+##### Describe your daily/weekly work <a id="describe-your-daily-weekly-work"></a>

 #### Work-life balance <a id="work-life-balance"></a>
 ##### How did you manage your time and prioritize your tasks?<a id="prioritize-task"></a>